1970Mr/news-portal/README.md

     - All site sections and operations are permission-based
     - Assign permissions to roles for comprehensive access control

-### Menu
+### MenuBuilder

-The Menu module manages the creation and organization of site menus.
+The MenuBuilder module manages the creation and organization of site menus.

 - **Features:**
     - Create and manage menus